16 June 2020

 The Hardship Fund

-The Hardship Fund will support people with no access to stable income sources, people who lack recognised legal status, people with no or in temporary accommodation, families living below the poverty line and those facing domestic or sexual and gender-based violence.
-Individuals will not be able to self-refer to the Hardship Fund.
-Families with children or other dependents can apply for up to three separate grants per month.
+The Hardship Fund works with partner organisations to support people with no source of income, including people who lack recognised legal status, people with no or in temporary accommodation and those facing domestic or sexual and gender-based violence.
+Families with children or other dependents can receive up to three separate grants per month.
+Individuals are referred by external organisations and are not able to self-refer to the Hardship Fund.

 Aviva is a leading international savings, retirement and insurance business.
 We exist to be with people when it really matters, throughout their lives – to help them make the most of life.
 We have been taking care of people for more than 320 years, in line with our purpose of being ‘with you today, for a better tomorrow’.
 Our vision is to earn our customers’ trust as the best place to save for the future, navigate retirement and insure what matters most to them.
 Since 2016, we’ve been partnered with the British Red Cross and we’re working together to build stronger, more resilient communities.